f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   syscon-2-active(config)# system mgmt-ip config ipv4 prefix-length 24
   syscon-2-active(config)# system mgmt-ip config ipv4 gateway 10.255.0.1

-In order to make these changes active you must commit the changes.
+In order to make these changes active, you must commit the changes.
 No configuration changes are executed until the commit command is issued.

 .. code-block:: bash

   syscon-2-active(config)# commit

-Now that the out-of-band addresses and routing are configured you can attempt to access the system controller webUI via the floating IP address that has been defined.
+Now that the out-of-band addresses and routing are configured, you can attempt to access the system controller webUI via the floating IP address that has been defined.
 The floating IP address should always be used to onitor and configure the system as it will always follow the active controller.
 Using the static IP addresses is best saved for diagnosing a problem, as the secondary controller will not allow config changes to be made, and monitoring may be limited when in stnady state.
 After logging into the floating IP address, you should see a screen similar to the one below, and you can verify your management interface settings.

 .. image:: images/initial_setup_of_velos_system_controllers/image2.png
   :align: center